seandstewart/bardly/pending/romances/cymbeline/uncut.md

 For even to vice
 They are not constant but are changing still
 One vice, but of a minute old, for one
 Not half so old as that.
-I’ll write against them,
+I'll write against them,
-Detest them, curse them: yet ’tis greater skill
+Detest them, curse them: yet 'tis greater skill
 In a true hate, to pray they have their will:
 The very devils cannot plague them better.